You are here: Home › 2017 Inspection Tour General Information and Forms

 Inspection Enrollment Form

 To register foals, enroll mares and/or stallions for inspection, or mares for the Mare Performance Test, the enrollment form must be filled in completely and returned to the AHS Office.
 Forms should be returned promptly as many sites have limited space.
 Fees for ALL inspections MUST be paid in advance.
 This speeds up the paperwork on the day of the inspection tremendously.
-A fee schedule for most inspection-related services appears on the back of the enrollment form.
+A fee schedule for most inspection-related services appears on page 2 of the enrollment form.
 Mare Inspection and/or Foal Registration forms for the inspections that are not postmarked by the posted deadlines will incur a $50.00 Late Fee.

 Deadlines for enrollment forms are posted above.
 All enrollment forms must be signed.
 For those foals that will not be attending an inspection, on the enrollment form select the “Registration by Mail” option.